 The resort’s main draw, of course, is its 105,000-square foot indoor water park, for use only by hotel guests, which offers a wave pool, a lazy river, a surf simulator, a climbing structure and splash area with five small slides.
 There are also separate activity pools with basketball hoops and obstacles courses, and, for the bigger kids and grownups, six big slides (ranging from a single-rider vertical drop to tube rides for one or two riders and big-raft slides that seat up to five).
 There's even a shallow, closed-off water playground, the Cub Paw Pool, for little swimmers under 48 inches, with a maximum depth of two feet and bookable cabanas.

 There’s also a lot of fun to be had in dry clothes.
-Both the lobby and "Main Street” area, just outside the waterpark entrance, feature a variety of kid-centric activities: a mini bowling alley (indeed, with downsized balls that a kindergartner could easily manage); a nine-hole glow-in-the dark mini golf course; an interactive 4-D movie game experience with “laser guns” that you fire at the screen; Scooops Kid Spa with ice-cream-themed manis and pedis; a big arcade; a make-your-own Clubhouse Crew stuffed critter activity; and the MagiQuest interactive fantasy game, where you buy a wand and visit kiosks, scavenger hunt-style, all over the resort to earn points.
+Both the lobby and "Main Street” area, just outside the waterpark entrance, feature a variety of kid-centric activities: a mini bowling alley (indeed, with downsized balls that a kindergartner could easily manage); a nine-hole glow-in-the dark mini golf course; an interactive 4-D movie game experience with “laser guns” that you fire at the screen; a big arcade; a make-your-own Clubhouse Crew stuffed critter Creation Station; and the MagiQuest interactive fantasy game, where you buy a wand and visit kiosks, scavenger hunt-style, all over the resort to earn points.
 (One killjoy: all of these features come with a-la-carte charges, while your unlimited waterpark admission is included in your room charge.)

-Kids won’t feel shortchanged, either: the breakfast buffet typically includes eggs, bacon, French toast sticks and colorful fresh fruit, while the water park’s Buckets snack bar offers short-rib-and-chuck burgers, hot dogs and surprisingly colorful garden salads, sweet potato fries and veggie-and-hummus snacks.
-One of the resort’s longest lines was for the onsite Dunkin’ Donuts (to be fair, Dunkin’ is a relative rarity in Southern California).
+Kids won’t feel shortchanged, either: the breakfast buffet typically includes eggs, bacon, French toast sticks, and colorful fresh fruit, while the water park’s Buckets snack bar offers short-rib-and-chuck burgers, hot dogs and surprisingly colorful garden salads, sweet potato fries, and veggie-and-hummus snacks.